Alaska Teacher Certification and Career Guide

 Alaska Teaching License Reciprocity

 Alaska offers out-of-state reciprocity for educators with a current teaching certificate in another state who have at least two years of teaching experience.
 Out-of-state educators can apply for an Out-of-State Professional Certificate, which is valid for up to five years and is renewable.
-To apply for an Out-of-State Professional Certificate, candidates must mail the following documents to the DEED Teacher Certification Office:
+To apply for an Out-of-State Professional Certificate, candidates must apply through TEACH-AK and submit the following documents:

 Endorsements on the Out-of-State Professional Teacher Certificate will reflect the endorsements on the teacher’s original certificate.
 For more information about Alaska’s reciprocity program, visit the Alaska DEED website.
 You can learn more about transferring a teaching certificate or license between states on our guide to certification reciprocity.